K. Anbazhagan

 Kalyanasundaram Anbazhagan (19 December 1922 – 7 March 2020) was an Indian politician.
-He was a long-standing leader of the Dravidian movement and was the General Secretary of Dravida Munnetra Kazhagam party (DMK) for nine terms.
-He has held several cabinet ministerial portfolios in the Tamil Nadu government under M. Karunanidhi including Finance, Education and Health and Social Welfare.
-He was elected as a member of the Tamil Nadu Legislative Assembly on nine occasions.
-He was earlier elected to the Lok Sabha the lower house of India's Parliament from Tiruchengode and was also a member of the Madras Legislative Council.
-He served as the opposition leader of Tamil Nadu assembly from 2001 to 2006.
-He was popularly referred to as Perasiriyar (Professor) as he was a lecturer in Tamil in Pachaiyappa's College before resigning to contest elections in 1957.
+He was part of the Dravidian movement and later joined the Dravida Munnetra Kazhagam (DMK).
+He served as the general secretary of the DMK from 1977 to 2020.
+He has held several ministerial portfolios in the Tamil Nadu government when M. Karunanidhi was the Chief Minister of Tamil Nadu.

+Anbazhagan was popularly referred to as Perasiriyar (professor) as he worked in Pachaiyappa's College before resigning to contest elections in 1957.
+He was elected to the Tamil Nadu Legislative Assembly for the first time in 1957, and was re-elected on eight further occasions.
+He was later elected to the Madras Legislative Council twice in 1957 and 1962.
+He was elected to the Lok Sabha, the lower house of Parliament of India from Tiruchengode in the 1967 Indian general election.
+He served as the leader of opposition in the Tamil Nadu assembly from 2001 to 2006.

 Early life

-Anbazhagan was born in Kattoor near Thiruvarur in Tanjore district (now Thiruvarur District) of Madras Presidency, British India on 19 December 1922 to M. Kalyanasundaranar and Swarnambal as Ramaiah.
-He changed his name to Anbazhagan and being influenced by the Pure Tamil Movement led by Tamil scholar Maraimalai Adigal.
-In 1942, he addressed a Justice Party meeting in Thiruvarur as a student after being requested by C. N. Annadurai and came into contact with M. Karunanidhi for the first time.
-He received his Master of Arts in Tamil from Annamalai University and joined Pachaiyappa's College as a lecturer in Tamil in 1944.
+Anbazhagan was born in Kattoor near Thiruvarur in Tanjore district (now Thiruvarur District) of Madras Presidency on 19 December 1922 to M. Kalyanasundaranar and Swarnambal as Ramaiah.
+His father ran a khadi store at Mayiladuthurai.
+He changed his name to Anbazhagan after being influenced by the Tanittamil Iyakkam.
+He was drawn into politics, having influenced by the speeches of Periyar.
+In 1942, he addressed a Justice Party meeting in Thiruvarur as a student after being requested by C. N. Annadurai and met with M. Karunanidhi for the first time.
+He completed his college at Annamalai University and joined Pachaiyappa's College as a lecturer in Tamil in 1944.